nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

     - There are no duplicate objects found in the "Temporary" Namespace.
 This Namespace can safely be deleted.
 - Delete the "Temporary" Namespace when done.

+### Merge duplicate IP Addresses

+After upgrading to Nautobot v2.0 and running the data migrations necessary, duplicate `IPAddress` objects might exist in your database.
+We define duplicate `IPAddress` objects as those which have the same `host` attribute but exist in different `Namespaces`.
+If you have no use case to keep those duplicate `IPAddress` objects around, we recommend you to use this tool to de-duplicate those `IPAddress` objects and keep your database clean and manageable.
+But if you do have reasons to maintain duplicate `IPAddress` objects, this tool is not for you.

+For more information, please see the [documentation on the Duplicate IP Address Merge Tool](../../../feature-guides/ip-address-merge-tool.md).

 ### Delete duplicate objects

 Because preventing data loss is prioritized, some objects that may have been required to be duplicates before may no longer be needed.
+For objects that weren't covered by the Duplicate IP Address Merge Tool, deleting objects might be your next course of action.

 Some examples include: